Moddable-OpenSource/moddable/documentation/xs/XS linker warnings.md

 * Instances of ArrayBuffer are mostly accessed thru instances of DataView and TypedArray.
 Currently the endianness at build time has to be the same as the endianness at run time.
 * Since classes are instances of Function, static properties and static private properties of preloaded classes are read-only.
-* The XS linker reports an error when a RegExp instance is preloaded.
+* The XS linker reports errors when instances of AsyncGenerator, Generator or RegExp are preloaded.
 * For preloaded instances of TypedArray, integer-indexed assignment also throws a type error.